Skip to content

 In Minnesota, the general rule for civil rights to firearms after a felony conviction is restoration upon discharge from the court’s sentence.
 That means the day after probation or supervised release expires, the state again recognizes the persons civil rights, under Minnesota law.

-But the a big exception to that general rule is for convictions of crime on the Minnesota Statutes §624.712, subdivision 5, “Crimes of Violence” list.
+But the a big exception to that general rule is for convictions of crime on the Minnesota Statutes § 624.712, subdivision 5, “Crimes of Violence” list.
 Prior to 2003, crimes on that list triggered a ten year ban.
 In 2003, the state changed it to a lifetime ban.
-For more on this, see our page: Felony doesn’t always impair Minnesota gun rights.
+For more on this, see:

 So, after deleting drug crimes from the Minnesota Statutes §624.712, subdivision 5, “Crimes of Violence” list, the general rule would apply.
-Persons convicted of felony drug crimes would still lose their civil rights to guns, but only until “off-paper,” like other non-violent crimes.
+Persons convicted of felony drug crimes would still lose their civil rights to guns, but only until “off-paper,” like other non-violent felonies.

 Gun Possession vs. Criminal Use of a Gun

-Compare that to a person was was convicted a drug crime 30 years ago (even possession of two ounces of marijuana), living in a crime-ridden area, who possesses a gun at home for security.
+Compare that to a person was was convicted a drug crime 30 years ago (even possession of two ounces of marijuana), living in a crime-ridden area, who possesses a firearm at home for security.
 Would convicting that person, and sending them to prison for three years, be an evil act?
 Who among us would be willing to be complicit in such an act?
 We should change this law.

 About the Author: removing drugs